INRIM/sir-technical-docs/vpn.md

 we found little documentation on the integration of a FlexVPN server with an existing [OpenLDAP](https://www.openldap.org/)-based authentication infrastructure, using a
 [FreeRADIUS](https://freeradius.org/) server to allow EAP authentication.
 Most of documentation found online either used Cisco's proprietary client (AnyConnect), an Active Directory-based authentication infrastructure, or certificate-based authentication.
-For this reason, I share here the configuration that we applied, which is far to be optimal.
-If you have any suggestion, feel free to drop me an e-mail.
+For this reason, I'm sharing here our configuration.

 ## General overview
 The goal is setting up a standard remote-access VPN.
 We want that road-warriors (i.e. remote-access clients) access the internal network.
 Since we also want